 Put simply, sushi is raw fish served on rice seasoned lightly with vinegar.
-It’s in the variety of flavours and textures – like tangy, creamy uni (sea urchin roe) and plump, juicy, ama-ebi (sweet shrimp) – that things get interesting.
+It’s in the variety of flavours and textures – like tangy, creamy uni (sea urchin roe) and plump, juicy amaebi (sweet shrimp) – that things get interesting.
 Despite sushi’s lofty image, it has a humble origin: street food.

-Watch our video on how to make your own sushi:
+Watch our video on how to make your own sushi.

 Light and fluffy tempura is Japan’s contribution to the world of deep-fried foods (though it probably originated with Portuguese traders).
 The batter-coated seafood and vegetables are traditionally fried in sesame oil and served with either a tiny pool of salt or a dish of soy sauce-flavoured broth spiked with grated radish for dipping.
-Do not miss out on ebi-ten (tempura prawns).
+Do not miss out on ebiten (tempura prawns).

 Part dinner, part work of art, kaiseki is Japan’s haute cuisine.
-It originated centuries ago alongside the tea ceremony in Kyoto (and Kyoto remains the capital of kaiseki).
+It originated centuries ago alongside the tea ceremony in Kyoto (and Kyoto remains the home of kaiseki).
 There’s no menu, just a procession of small courses meticulously arranged on exquisite crockery.
 Only fresh ingredients are used and each dish is designed to evoke the current season.

-Try cooking with soba noodles
+Try our ideas for cooking with soba noodles.

 Shabu-shabu is the Japanese onomatopoeia for the sound of thin slices of beef or pork being swished around with chopsticks in bubbling broth.
-It’s a decadent dish, with platters of marbled meat brought to the table for diners to cook themselves – it takes only a moment – one mouthful at a time.
+It’s a decadent dish, with platters of marbled meat brought to the table for diners to cook themselves (it takes only a moment) one mouthful at a time.

 Literally “grilled as you like,” okonomiyaki is Japanese comfort food at its best, and a clear violation of the typical refined image of Japanese food.
 It’s a savoury pancake filled with any number of things (but usually cabbage and pork) and topped with fish flakes, dried seaweed, mayonnaise and a Worcester-style sauce.
 It’s also a lot of fun – at most restaurants, diners grill the dish themselves at a hotplate built into the table.

 Tonkatsu, breaded and deep-fried pork cutlet, dates to the late 19th century when Japan threw open its doors to Western influence.
 But never mind the European origin: the ingredients and attention to detail are thoroughly Japanese.
-Tonkatsu – especially when it’s kuro-buta (Berkshire pork) from Kagoshima – is melt-in-your-mouth tender, served with a side of miso soup and a mountain of shredded cabbage.
+Tonkatsu – especially when it’s kurobuta (Berkshire pork) from Kagoshima – is melt-in-your-mouth tender, served with a side of miso soup and a mountain of shredded cabbage.

-Are you a fan of Japanese cuisine?
+A fan of Japanese cuisine?
 Do you agree with our selection, or have we missed your favourite?
 Share your must-try dishes below…